5861 S. Kyrene Rd. #11, Tempe AZ 85283 480-478-2934

 complete the program or feels as if they did not succeed.
 Why pay for teacher training when you do not have to?
 The Yoga Mastery Program

-program, it quite possibly could be much more by focusing entirely on yoga techniques, history, philosophy and anatomy.
-The knowledge
+it quite possibly could be much more by focusing entirely on yoga techniques, history, philosophy and anatomy.
+The knowledge gained,

-gained, personal growth and the experience of the program can be life changing.
+personal growth and the experience of the program can enrich your life, bring peace and contentment.

-What will I learn in the Yoga Mastery Program?
+What will I learn in the Yoga Mastery Program and Anatomy Program?

 The Yoga Mastery Program will offer all of the same content that a Teacher Training Program will without the teaching methodologies and